 While still in its early days, eating to rebalance the gut microbiome is certainly a fascinating area of research.
 With his personal and professional background, Robb brings a new angle to the discussion.

 The great thing about the Paleo template is that is that it eliminates most of the nutrient poor foods that will spike your blood glucose and insulin levels as well as nutrient poor processed grains and sugars.

 Nutrient dense whole foods and the healthy dose of cellular carbohydrates also tend to feed a broad range of ‘good bacteria’ rather than the narrow band of pathogenic bacteria that can be fed by processed carbs and simple sugars.
-In the book, Robb tries to strike a balance between accessible mass market books and driving the science forward with novel and obscure discussions.
-While he could ‘nerd out’ and ‘go down the rabbit hole’ he could make sure that his discussion and recommendations are simple enough to not lose people who are not steeped in evolutionary biology or nutrition science.
+In the book, Robb tries to strike a balance between accessible mass market books and driving the science forward with novel and complex discussions.
+While he could ‘nerd out’ and ‘go down the rabbit hole’ he could make sure that his analysis and recommendations are simple enough to not lose people who are not steeped in evolutionary biology or nutrition science.

 But is it Paleo?

 An overly simplistic view of the Paleo diet led to a mindless process of asking “Is this food Paleo?” versus the more appropriate question “Is this food a good option for me?”

 On the other hand, if the details on how the diet works starts to look like Advanced Chemistry, a typical reader would rather roll around naked in broken glass.
 I will aim to strike a balance between the two extremes, giving you sufficient information in a simple way so you understand how these choices will help you live a healthier life.

 The overarching theme of the book is that we are Wired to Eat to ensure the survival of the species.
 Wanting a doughnut is not a moral failing that you should feel guilty for.
 From an ancestral perspective, it’s just how we’re programmed to perpetuate the survival of the species.
 Robb continues: